immcantation/dowser/docs/topics/getTrees.md

 -------------------

 Estimates phylogenetic tree topologies and branch lengths for a list of `airrClone` objects.
-By default, it will use phangnorn::pratchet to estimate maximum parsimony tree topologies, and ape::acctran to estimate branch lengths.
+By default, it will use phangorn::pratchet to estimate maximum parsimony tree topologies, and ape::acctran to estimate branch lengths.
 If `igpyhml` is specified, internal node `trait` values will be predicted by maximum parsimony.
 In this case, `dir` will